|Table of Contents|

 t = time interval in which the particle is in consideration

 Projectile motion is one of the most popular examples of motion in a plane with uniform acceleration.
-In case of a projectile motion, the only acceleration acting on the particle is the acceleration due to gravity (g).
-In horizontal direction – or the velocity in x – direction will be constant, since there is no acceleration.
+In the case of projectile motion, the only acceleration acting on the particle is the acceleration due to gravity (g).
+In horizontal direction, the velocity in x-direction will be constant since there is no acceleration.
 Therefore, we can apply the equations of motion separately in two directions to get results.

 In general, a uniformly accelerated motion is the one in which the acceleration of the particle throughout the motion is uniform.
-It can be motion in one dimension, two dimensions, or three dimensions.
+It can be moved in one dimension, two dimensions, or three dimensions.

 A general case for a body executing uniformly accelerated motion is explained with the help of projectile motion in the video below.

-To learn more on uniformly accelerated motion, download Byjus-the learning app.
+To learn more on uniformly accelerated motion or uniform acceleration, download BYJU’S – The Learning App.